ifyyoyo/Pizza-Sale-Analysis/README.md

 # Pizza-Sale-Analysis
-Pizza sales analysis based on Data Science learning class Task
+Pizza sales analysis based on Data Science class Task

 ## Data Collection
 The dataset I got from Techcrush Academy and was in .csv (comma separated value).
 Also, this dataset was already clean